MANHEP/maf-helpdesk/noether_batch_system.md

 ### Interactive Sessions ###

 Use of the login node for heavy computational work is *prohibited*: users are expected to conduct intensive interactive shell sessions the clusters work-nodes, some of which have been set aside for this purpose.
-It is also *prohibited* to directly ```ssh``` to any work-node: users should issue the command ```condor_submit -i getenv=True``` as in the following example:
+Now *directly ing to a work-node is not permitted*: users should issue the command `condor_submit -i``` or the alias `qrsh`  as in the following example:

 ```
     $ condor_submit -i  getenv=True